 Surrogates usually receive a base compensation amount as well as other compensation and benefits throughout the process.

-Compensation starts between $30-40,000 for base compensation with total starting at $45,000 and up, depending on insurance, location, number of surrogacies.
-The compensation package is just one part of the total surrogacy experience and each case is individualized.
+We recommend that compensation packages usually start around $40k, and go up depending on experience, insurance, location, and other variables such as multiples, travel, bed rest, etc. The compensation package is just one part of the total surrogacy experience and each case is individualized.

 The exact amount of base compensation you will receive as a surrogate is determined on an individual basis and depends on a number of factors: